sf7h/WebCrawler/README.md

 This is a CLI which returns the sitemap of a website given a domaine name.\
 the result is stored in a file named _sitemap.txt_ at the root of the project.\
-the program takes up to two arguments; the first is the seed adn the second is the depth of the crawling.
+the program takes up to two arguments; the first is the seed and the second is the depth of the crawling.
 If the latter is not specified, we continue the crawling until all URLs are visited.

 ## Pre-requisites